MicroEJ/docs/KernelDeveloperGuide/overview.rst

    deployment of an application, a management console, ...

--  System Applications: pre-built applications that can be embedded as resident apps into a firmware.
+-  System Applications: pre-built applications that can be embedded as System Apps into a firmware.
 Some of them are user-land counter parts of the Kernel, implementing the application lifecycle for the firmware's application framework (e.g. the Wadapps Framework).
 These "Kernel System Applications" rely on a dedicated set of interfaces to